Replacement Cost vs Actual Cash Value: Which Home Insurance Coverage Is Right for You?

 Which Coverage Is Right for You?

-Choosing between RCV and ACV ultimately comes down to your financial situation, the age of your home, and how much risk you're comfortable carrying.
+Choosing between RCV and ACV ultimately comes down to your financial situation, the age of your home, and how much risk you are comfortable carrying.
+With construction and repair costs rising 20-30% above pre-pandemic levels, the gap between ACV and RCV payouts is wider in 2026 than it has ever been.

 Choose Replacement Cost Coverage If You: